Ron Vlaar: Youth

-Following the tournament, it wasn't until on 2 February 2007 when Vlaar was called up to the Netherlands U21 squad.
+Following the tournament, Vlaar was called up to the Netherlands U21 squad on 2 February 2007.
 He captained the U21 national team for the first team and helped them keep a clean sheet, in a 3–0 win against Russia U21 on 6 February 2007.
 Vlaar then captained Netherlands U21 in the next two matches against Czech Republic U21 and Republic of Ireland U21.
 Twelve months after winning the UEFA European Under-21 Championship for the first time, he was called up to the Netherlands U21 squad once again for the tournament.
 Vlaar played in every match in the group stage and was the captain of the U21 national team.
 He had to leave the pitch injured in the semi-final match against England U21, as the U21 national team won 13–12 on penalty shootout following a 1–1 draw at extra time).
 Vlaar had to watch the final from the sideline, as Netherlands U21 retained the trophy in style with a 4–1 win against Serbia U21 in the final and he was able to lift the trophy together with reserve captain Hedwiges Maduro.

 In the months to building up to the 2008 Olympic Games in Beijing, China, Vlaar was appointed as the ambassador for both Netherlands Olympics and the Netherlands Paralympic teams, along with Edith Bosch.
 However, he was replaced by Kees Luijckx due to his injury.
 Vlaar said on Feyenoord's column that he's determined to make it to the Netherlands squad for the Olympics.
 On 6 June 2008, Vlaar was included in the 36 man preliminary squad selection.
 However a month later, he did not make the cut after failing to make it to the 23 man squad.
 Reflecting on being dropped to the squad, Vlaar said: "Yes, I know.
 Participating in the Olympics can be once in a lifetime.
 After I tore my cruciate ligament, it was not realistic to go to Beijing.
 In terms of time schedule I could have made it.
 Physically I am as good as fit, but I don't have any rhythm.
 Then in all fairness you have to make a decision to stay at home in the interests of the team and yourself.
 Foppe de Haan would not be of much use to me and the long term at Feyenoord is simply more important than the short one."